 Mother’s Milk Tea is an herbal tea that uses traditional lactogenic herbal ingredients to increase milk supply in a breastfeeding mother.

 It is sweet in flavor with a subtle bitter note and a strong licorice taste that some women dislike.

 You can make a hot cup of Mother’s Milk Tea taste better by adding in some honey or lemon to jazz it up to your liking.

 Does Mother’s Milk Tea Increase Milk Supply?

-It is believed that the traditional galactagogues found in Mother’s Milk Tea are to thank for it’s popularity with breastfeeding mothers.
+It is believed that the traditional galactagogues found in Mother’s Milk Tea (listed below) are to thank for it’s popularity with breastfeeding mothers and the reason it is said to increase milk supply.

 A galactagogue is any food, medication or herb that induces lactation.
 In fact, there are many foods for breastfeeding that are extremely effective at increasing milk supply.